Lobo (musician)

-Roland Kent LaVoie (born July 31, 1943), better known by his stage name Lobo (which is a Spanish word for wolf), is an American singer-songwriter who was successful in the 1970s, scoring several U.S. Top 10 hits including "Me and You and a Dog Named Boo", "I'd Love You to Want Me", and "Don't Expect Me to Be Your Friend".
+Roland Kent LaVoie (born July 31, 1943), better known by his stage name Lobo (which is Spanish for wolf), is an American singer-songwriter who was successful in the 1970s, scoring several U.S. Top 10 hits including "Me and You and a Dog Named Boo", "I'd Love You to Want Me", and "Don't Expect Me to Be Your Friend".
 These three songs, along with "Where Were You When I Was Falling in Love", gave Lobo four chart toppers on the Easy Listening/Hot Adult Contemporary chart.

 Career

 1961–1970: Early years

 Born in Tallahassee, Florida, LaVoie was raised by his mother in Winter Haven, Florida, with his six siblings.
 He began his musical career in 1961 as a member of a local band, The Rumours.
-The band included Gram Parsons and Jim Stafford, as well as drummer Jon Corneal, who later joined Parsons's International Submarine Band.
+The band included Gram Parsons and Jim Stafford, as well as drummer Jon Corneal, who later joined Parsons' International Submarine Band.

 In 1964, while attending the University of South Florida, LaVoie joined a band called the Sugar Beats and met producer Phil Gernhard.
-He recorded a regional hit for the band, a cover of Johnny Rivers's song, "What Am I Doing Here?"
+He recorded a regional hit for the band, a cover of Johnny Rivers' song "What Am I Doing Here?"

 During the 1960s, LaVoie performed with many other bands, including US Male, The Uglies, and Me and the Other Guys.
 It was in the latter band that he met musician Billy Aerts, who became a member of Lobo's touring band in the early 1970s and produced Lobo's comeback album in 1989.

 Again working with Gernhard, his first solo record was released in 1969 on Laurie Records.
 It included the original tracks "Happy Days in New York City" backed with "My Friend Is Here".